VaggM/UniversityGui/README.md

 # UniversityGui

 Project used to learn java and jframe elements.

 Based on the project I continued from java classes in UniWA.

 Try the executable jar file : [right here](https://github.com/VaggM/UniversityGui/blob/main/UniversityGUI/out/artifacts/UniversityGUI_jar/UniversityGUI.jar).

+The current version of the project works around a main window frame from which you are handling a 'University'.

+Things you can do :

+* add students, teachers, subjects and departments within it with their own variables.

+* read any objects you had previously created from text log files that are updated as you progress.

+* list anything saved to view it with an option to edit or delete

+* put everything in alphabetical order (subjects are also in order by semester)

+* clear any objects of one type saved, as well as its text log file

+* you can view a general log file showing all the objects you created in any session of using the app

+* clear everything

 ## Descriptions